 Only the Pro classes will receive prize money.
 Prize money will be awarded based on the rider’s standing overall in the class as follows:

-1.4.3 COMPETITION FOR THE PREMIER AND CLASS AWARDS
+1.4.4 COMPETITION FOR THE PREMIER, CLASS AWARDS, and TEAM AWARDS

-Each day will be scored separately regarding points towards the National and Provincial championships.
+Each day will be scored separately regarding points towards National and Provincial Championships.

-The riders with the lowest total two day score are the winners in their respective class of the Corduroy Enduro.
+The riders with the lowest total two day score are the winners in their respective class.

-Only Pro and Expert class riders will be eligible for the Premier Award as they ride a longer course.
+Only Pro and Expert class riders are eligible for the Premier Award.

-The Prize-Giving Ceremony, under the responsibility of the Organizer, should be held immediately after the results become official
+The Prize-Giving Ceremony, under the responsibility of the Organizer, will be held immediately after the results become official.

-The first three riders per class, together with any additional riders invited by the Clerk of the Course, shall attend a short Press Conference to take place immediately after the Prize-Giving Ceremony.
+The first three riders per class, together with any additional riders invited by the Clerk of the Course, may be invited to attend a short Press Conference to take place immediately after the Prize-Giving Ceremony.

 If a rider is absent from the Prize-Giving Ceremony or Press Conference, without the prior approval of the Clerk of the Course, he will forfeit his trophy or prize money.